“It is possible to carry our past

 The faculty and students at AMPD recognize that the talents and skills of artists have become the fuel of an innovative and experience-based economy.
 Creativity is the most valued and sought-after skill in our evolving world, and not just in the arts.
 It’s an asset in critical demand across all industries, including engineering, technology, business, health, education, and public service.

 Creativity alone is not enough, however.
 Artists need to be collaborators and innovators, applying both disciplinary rigour and interdisciplinary daring.
 It’s their abiding hunger for experimentation and invention that gives artists an edge in our increasingly competitive global world.
 With the support of alumni and friends, these are the kinds of leaders we are preparing at AMPD.

 We stand on the threshold of a dramatically new and radically different kind of arts future – one in which the communication of our ideas and their physical and virtual expression have extraordinary value.

-My own artistic career ignited a lifelong commitment to interdisciplinary arts education by forging creative partnerships across arts, media, and engineering.
 I am profoundly inspired to be part of building a next-generation arts school where invention, collaboration, and entrepreneurial spirit fuel ambitious ideas and create expansive opportunities with global reach.